2022 Dates Coming Soon

 Transfer to Shanghai’s new Pudong Airport to return home.
 Immigration formalities for North American residents will occur at your first port of entry in North America.

 Price includes: All air and land transportation within China, including airport taxes for flights within China; Airport transfers on arrival and departure days; Hotel room and cabin on Yangtze River ship, each with private bath; 15 breakfasts, 11 lunches, 9 dinners; All hotel service charges, government taxes, porterage, and gratuities for included meals.
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare to and from starting and ending points; Meals not described as being included in the itinerary; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.
+Not included: Airfare to and from starting and ending points; Meals not described as being included in the itinerary; Personal items including alcoholic beverages, snacks, laundry, and telephone calls.
+Gratitudes to guides and host.

 Optional Tour Choices: